Iván Villalba

-Ivan Villalba (born 19 January 1995 in Paraguay) is a Paraguayan footballer who now plays for Club Sol de América in his home country.
+Iván Emilio Villalba Chamorro (born 19 January 1995 in Paraguay) is a Paraguayan footballer who plays as a centre-back for Argentine club Independiente Rivadavia.

 Career

 Villalba started his senior career with Club Libertad.
-After that, he played for Imbabura S.C., Manta, Club Rubio Ñú, and Peñarol.
+After that, he played for Imbabura S.C., Manta, Club Rubio Ñú, Rubio Ñu and Peñarol.
 In 2018, he signed for Club Sol de América in the Paraguayan Primera División, where he has made eighty-nine appearances and scored four goals.

+In 2022, Villalba moved to Chile and joined Cobresal in the top division.

+In the second half of 2024, Villalba signed with Argentine Primera División club Independiente Rivadavia from Sportivo Luqueño.